fieldtrip/website/tutorial/coregistration_opm.md

 The following example is based on a Polhemus recording, which - besides a measurement of some points on the participant's head surface - contains the digitized locations of 8 small indentations that serve as landmarks on the FieldLine smart helmet.
 These 8 fixed locations are also defined in the `fieldlinebeta2` template helmet, but there expressed in a different coordinate system.

-This part consists of the following steps:
+The procedure for this consists of the following steps:

 - Read in the headshape and change the coordinate system, using **[ft_read_headshape](/reference/ft_read_headshape)** and **[ft_convert_coordsys](/reference/ft_convert_coordsys)**.
 For visualization we use **[ft_plot_headshape](/reference/ft_plot_headshape)** and **[ft_plot_axes](/reference/ft_plot_axes)**.
 - Identification of the reference points in the Polhemus measurement